This seaside sanctum’s luxurious offerings have multiplied since its initial heyday as a resort area.

 A manicured oceanside resort community 12 miles north of downtown, La Jolla (“the jewel” in Spanish) is considered the Monte Carlo of Southern California—with good reason.
-This paradisiacal enclave is a natural and a cultural jewel indeed.
+This paradisiacal enclave is a natural and cultural jewel indeed.
 Its arcing coastline’s natural coves give way to steep canyons and hillsides peppered with homes worth millions, and then there’s the ideal Mediterranean climate, elite shopping and dining, art galleries, and prestigious institutions—the Scripps Institution of Oceanography and the Salk Institute among them—that La Jollans enjoy.
 It should come as no surprise that this is one of San Diego’s most highly coveted areas to settle.

-People have been drawn to La Jolla’s scenic beaches and cliffside tableaus since the 1890s, when the area was popularized as a beach vacation spot reachable by train.
+People have been drawn to La Jolla’s scenic beaches and cliffside tableaus since the 1890s when the area was popularized as a beach vacation spot reachable by train.
 Originally, La Jolla was a village of small cottages scattered along cliffs and canyons.
-Today those cottages have given way to a multi-million dollar mansions and luxury hotels.
+Today those cottages have given way to multi-million dollar mansions and luxury hotels.
 “Jewel City” is now divvied into multiple neighborhoods including the Village of La Jolla, La Jolla Shores, La Jolla Farms, Bird Rock, and more, though its resort-like appeal remains.
-What makes this moneyed enclave so attractive—even some of the global ultrarich own second homes here—is that it strikes the ideal balance between stunning scenery and a elite array of activities and amenities.
+What makes this moneyed enclave so attractive—even some of the global ultrarich own second homes here—is that it strikes the ideal balance between stunning scenery and an elite array of activities and amenities.
 Upscale shops, fine dining, private clubs, boating, arts, culture, and more satisfy the culturati, while the celebrated topography is, well, simply poetic.

 This upscale community balances its cosmopolitan vibe against a laid-back pace.